PicturePipe/hopper-frontend/README.md

 ### Generating Documentation

-To generate the documentation in the `docs/` directory run:
+You can use `ember-cli-yuidoc` to generate the documentation in the `docs/` directory.
+With the `serve --docs` command, you can also automatically update and serve them at[http://localhost:4200/docs/](http://localhost:4200/docs/):

 * `ember ember-cli-yuidoc`

-If you want to serve and update your documentation automatically, you also can run the following command:

 * `ember serve --docs`

-...and access the page at [http://localhost:4200/docs/](http://localhost:4200/docs/).

 ### Building